PILATES HAS YOUR BACK!

 Beyond your Pilates classes

-Be mindful of your body positioning and how it is relative to neutral.
+Be mindful of your body positioning.

 Improve your back with lifestyle changes such as being active, resting and relaxing.